EdbMails EDB Recovery and Migration software

 Select EDB file

-You can apply the advanced filter settings to export the Exchange emails to PST based on Date, Subject, Attachment and so on.
+• You can use the advanced filter settings to export Exchange emails to PST based on criteria like date, subject, attachments, and so on.

 • Method 7: Migrate the EDB file to another Exchange server